Samkeer1/Jobtrax/Jobtrax/README.md

 # Jobtrax

-Jobtrax is by the unemployed, for the unemployed!
+A job tracking app, by the unemployed, for the unemployed!

 ## Development server